 If senior Devin Norder and sophomore Cesar Arevalo have done their jobs well as undergraduate housing coordinators, the new roommates this year will discover that they have just enough in common to be compatible, but with just enough differences to learn from one another.

 “It’s a job Stanford Residential & Dining Enterprises has historically entrusted to students because students have experienced residential life, understand the current Stanford culture, and know how to interpret student information regarding such items as music preferences,” said Sue Nunan, director of housing assignments for R&DE.
 The Housing Assignments team works closely with the coordinators during the assignment process.

-Norder and Arevalo have spent the summer learning everything they can about Stanford’s more than 1,700 first-year students so they can make successful roommate matches.
-It’s Norder’s second year as an undergraduate housing coordinator and Arevalo’s first.
+Norder and Arevalo spent the summer learning everything they could about Stanford’s more than 1,700 first-year students so they could make successful roommate matches.
+It was Norder’s second year as an undergraduate housing coordinator and Arevalo’s first.
 The job comes with a two-year obligation to ensure overlap and continuity.
 Next summer, Arevalo will teach the ropes to another new undergraduate housing coordinator.

 Shortly before NSO begins, the two will have made their last match and can breathe a sigh of relief.
 The job is challenging – but in a way that allows them to make a difference in the lives of other Stanford students.